AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/community-data.md

    ![list communities](images/list-communities.png)

-1. (Optional) Retrieve a community using the communityId.
+1. (Optional) Retrieve a community's information using the communityId.
 See [Get a Community by Id](../api-reference/identity/communities.md#get-a-community-by-id).

 1. Query the community for streams using the communityId.
 See [Search Streams By Community](xref:community-search#search-streams-by-community).